201005-reston-bigdata/training-code/week3/notes.md

 All of the above commands, any any commands we run, are resolved by the shell the same way our 'java' command is resolved on Windows: the shell checks the PATH environment variables, searches directories on the PATH for the appropriate program, and runs that program.
 Most/all of the command we listed above are programs found in /usr/bin (usr is Unix System Resources, bin is binaries)

 Any time we're referring to a file or directory we can use its *absolute path* or its *relative path*.
 An absolute path starts with / or ~ and specifies the exact location, regardless of where you are.
 A relative path doesn't start with one of those, and it specifies where the file/dir is from your current location.

+## Package managers

+Every Linux distribution comes with a package manager that makes it easy to install, maintain, and keep applications up to date.
+The one we have on Ubuntu is apt : Advanced Packaging Tool.
+To make sure our installed applications are up to date, we can run:
+- sudo apt-get update
+- sudo apt-get upgrade
+The sudo in each of those commands runs the command with elevated permissions.
+Our default user has sudo permissions, which means they're allowed to use sudo (with a password) to run commands as the "super user" or "root", we use sudo when we're installing or removing applications and when we're modifying system files.

+## Users, Groups, and permissions

+In Unix-like OSs, we manage access that our users and applications have to files by specifying permissions based on users and groups and by placing users into the appropriate group(s).
+We started off on WSL2 with a default user set up.
+This user has to follow some permission rules when interacting with files/folders.
+Each user is part of one or more group(s), and users in a group have additional permissions based on their membership.
+For instance, my user "adam" is in the sudo group, which means I'm allowed to use sudo*.
+Each user is at least in the group with their same name, i.e. adam is in group adam.

+*sudoer permission is more granularly managed in a sudoers file (use visudo to access) that we probably won't need to touch.

+Information about users and groups is found two files: /etc/passwd and /etc/group.  passwd contains user information, group contains group information.
+We can also user commands like useradd and usermod to manipulate users and groups, instead of editing the files directly.

+Each file has an associated user (owner) and an associated group.
+Any files that the user "adam" creates will be default be associated with the user "adam" and the group "adam".
+We are able to specify permissions on a file to be different based on owner/group/public.
+For each of those categories, we specify whether read access, write access, and eXecute access are allowed.

+We can modify the permissions on a file using the chmod command.  chmod takes 3 numbers to specify permissions for owner, group, public, along with the anme of the file/dir to modify.
+Each number ranges from 0 to 7.  start at 0 for no permissions, add 4 if you want read permissions, add 2 if you want write permissions and add 1 if you want execute permissions.

+Example: 777 is read+write+execute for all owner, group, and public.
+Example: 755 is read+write+execute for owner, read+execute for group and public.

+You can also see this as writing the number in binary, with each 1 providing a permission out of rwx and each 0 denying that permission.

+Example: 777 is 111 111 111 which means full rwx rwx rwx for owner, group, public
+Example: 755 is 111 101 101 which means rwx r-x r-x for owner, group, public
+Example: 644 is 110 100 100 which means rw- r-- r--

+## SSH : Secure SHell

+SSH lets us make secure connections between machines over an insecure network.
+To achieve this, we use keypairs with SSH.
+We're going to need to run some related commands when setting up Hadoop, I just don't want us to be totally in the dark.
+For now, a keypair lets two computers send traffic to each other that only they can read.
+This works because each machine has both a public key that they share with the world, and a private key that they keep hidden.
+Anyone can encrypt messages using a public key, only the holder of the private key will be able to decrypt them.